Jason Vargas

 Jason Matthew Vargas (born February 2, 1983) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Florida Marlins, Seattle Mariners, Los Angeles Angels, Kansas City Royals, New York Mets and Philadelphia Phillies.
+He played in Major League Baseball (MLB) for the Florida Marlins, Seattle Mariners, Los Angeles Angels, Kansas City Royals, New York Mets and Philadelphia Phillies.
 The Marlins drafted Vargas in the second round of the 2004 MLB draft.
 He made his major league debut in 2005.
-In 2017, he was an All Star and tied for the American League lead in wins.
+In 2017, he was an All-Star and tied for the American League lead in wins.

 Amateur career

 Vargas was born in Apple Valley, California.
 He attended Victor Valley High School in Victorville, California, where he played for the school's baseball team under his father, who was head coach.
 His father retired in 1998, and Vargas transferred to Apple Valley High School in Apple Valley.
-Vargas graduated in 2001.
+He graduated in 2001.